Today you’re going to understand exactly how the NASA shutdown affects government employees and contractors.

-If you were looking to apply for internships with NASA, you may have seen the notice on their website stating the website is not being actively managed (Partial Shutdown) due to the “lapse in federal funding”.
+If you were looking to apply for a high school internship or college internship at NASA, you may have seen a notice on their website stating the website is not being actively managed (Partial Shutdown) due to the “lapse in federal funding”.

 Why does NASA Shutdown?

 This is because NASA is an agency of the United States Federal Government.

 As a government agency, NASA receives its funding, the money necessary to keep its operations running, from government funds.

 And the group of officials who vote to approve the budget, the estimate of revenue and expenses, are those in the US Congress.

 When these lawmakers have not yet agreed on a budget for this new year, then agencies and operations that are considered non-essential of the U.S. government, those close down.

 This includes many science and technology projects going on in all 10 NASA space centers across the country.
 So the question is,